New Technology Was Necessary!

 - Environment and type of driving

-Most people believe that it is moisture that causes the corrosion.
-It is
+that it is moisture that causes the corrosion.
+It is the

-the lack of corrosion inhibitors that allow corrosion in the system.
-A
+lack of corrosion inhibitors that allow corrosion in the

-very small amount (1%) of moisture can increase corrosion when the
+system.
+A very small amount (1%) of moisture can increase

 TOP